-This last Saturday talking with a man at a party, he mentioned that he and his wife adopted a child.
-I try to help him see that his adopted child had suffered a trauma of separation at birth, but he denied that a trauma happened and I told him: how are you going to help your adopted child resolve this trauma if you don’t acknowledge a trauma has happened?
+Last Saturday, while talking with a man at a party, he mentioned that he and his wife had adopted a child.
+I try to help him see that his adopted child had suffered a trauma of separation at birth, but he denied that a trauma had happened.
+I told him: How are you going to help your adopted child resolve this trauma if you don’t acknowledge that a trauma has occurred?

-Then at that same party, I talked to someone else that has been adopted, but in total denial of his own trauma and completely unaware how he will unconsciously and compulsively will take revenge for what his mother did to him when he was just a little baby on his own children and on other vulnerable pregnant women seeking an abortion under the disguise of wanting to protect their unborn children, so others have the same fate as him.
+Then at that same party, I talked to someone else who had been adopted.
+Still, in total denial of his own trauma and utterly unaware of how he will unconsciously and compulsively take revenge for what his mother did to him when he was just a little baby, on his own children and on other vulnerable pregnant women seeking an abortion under the disguise of wanting to protect their unborn children, so others have the same fate as him.

-He told me that he had paid for an abortion when he was young and regrets it, but he does not understand his unborn child is the lucky one that does not have to be the recipient of his repression and the living children are the unlucky ones that are going to be the scapegoats, recipient or poisonous container for his unresolved repression.
+He told me that he had paid for an abortion when he was young and regrets it.
+Still, he does not understand that his unborn child is the lucky one that does not have to be the recipient of his repression, and the living children are the unlucky ones that are going to be the scapegoats, recipients of poisonous containers for his unresolved repression.

-Repressed people want to protect the unborn, but the moment that new life is born, they do nothing to protect the rights of the new life, but instead, after a child is born, they protect the parents and especially they idealize the mother, just like Alice’s says: “…I don't think that gender makes a difference when it goes to cruelty.
-Active cruelty is the effect of endured violence and perversion in childhood and nothing else.
-Feminists dislike my statements very much when I write in many books (as the Drama, Banished Knowledge, Breaking Down the Wall of Silence and others) that the space society gives to man to rage and destroy life with impunity is the war and to women their home where they can do whatever they want to their babies and toddlers to teach them to obey.
-What they do in this way, never controlled, never punished, is to cripple millions of people who will never accuse them of their crimes because every child loves her/ his mother and would never, never put her in troubles.
-Rather they would hate the whole world or all women, but they own mother must stay protected from their hatred forever.
-In this way, we turn in a vicious circle of blindness.
+Repressed people want to protect the unborn, but the moment that new life is born, they do nothing to protect the rights of the new life; instead, after a child is born, they protect the parents.
+Especially, they idealize the mother, just like Alice says: “…I don't think that gender makes a difference when it comes to cruelty.
+Active cruelty is the effect of endured violence and perversion in childhood, and nothing else.
+Feminists dislike my statements very much when I write in many books (as the Drama, Banished Knowledge, Breaking Down the Wall of Silence, and others) that the space society gives to man to rage and destroy life with impunity is the war and to women their home where they can do whatever they want to their babies and toddlers to teach them to obey.
+What they do in this way, never controlled, never punished, is to cripple millions of people who will never accuse them of their crimes because every child loves her/ his mother and would never, never put her in trouble.
+Rather, they would hate the whole world or all women, but their own mother must stay protected from their hatred forever.
+In this way, we turn into a vicious circle of blindness.
 A brutally beaten child will, as an adult, prefer becoming a serial killer to accusing his mother of brutality.
-And the same is true for crazy dictators who even become "heroes" for whole nations because people learned so early to love and admire the persons who were cruel to them - no matter what they really did.”
+And the same is true for crazy dictators who even become "heroes" for whole nations because people learned so early to love and admire the persons who were cruel to them, no matter what they really did.”

 So this man at the party preached to me how wrong abortion is and has no clue that he is driven by the dead hand of his own repression to unconsciously and compulsively take revenge on vulnerable women and children for the trauma he suffered as a little baby, so he can protect his mother from his latent hate.
-My date after asked me: why you left me alone debating abortion with that man?
-And I told him: I have learned to walk away from people that are not able to open their eyes to see and feel, as child I could not walk away from emotionally blind people, but the beauty of being an autonomous adult is that we can walk away from anyone that refuses to open their eyes to see and feel, free at last!
+My date after asked me: Why did you leave me alone debating abortion with that man?
+And I told him: I have learned to walk away from people who are unable to open their eyes to see and feel.
+As a child, I could not walk away from emotionally blind people.
+Still, the beauty of being an autonomous adult is that we can walk away from anyone who refuses to open their eyes to see and feel, free at last!

 http://www.alice-miller.com/en/the-feeling-child/

-People attack people like me that try to protect children, because it’s not my business how parents raise their children, they say, but it’s okay for them to interference in a women’s decisions if she should or not carry a pregnancy to term and give birth to a new life and they don’t see their hypocrisy, because a woman having an abortion has no effect on society, but parents having children to unconsciously use as their scapegoat for the wrongs done to them by their own parents affects all of us, just like Alice says: “Opposing Miller are those who claim that a law forbidding parents to hit their children brings us uncomfortably close to totalitarianism.
+People attack people like me who try to protect children, because it’s not my business how parents raise their children, they say.
+Still, it’s okay for them to interfere in a woman’s decisions about whether or not to carry a pregnancy to term and give birth to a new life.
+They don’t see their hypocrisy because a woman having an abortion has no effect on society.
+Still, parents having children to unconsciously use as their scapegoat for the wrongs done to them by their own parents affects all of us, just like Alice says: “Opposing Miller are those who claim that a law forbidding parents to hit their children brings us uncomfortably close to totalitarianism.
 Many people believe that smacking children remains a private right, and would have grave misgivings if government legislation intruded into an area as sacrosanct as the home.
 Her answer is emphatic: "You can't claim the right to play with nuclear weapons on your territory because they belong to you.
-Similarly, society's interests must go before your pleasure and your habits, and the government must defend these interests.
+Similarly, society's interests must take precedence over your pleasure and habits, and the government must defend these interests.
 “Parents may claim the right to hit children when they are small as though they are property.
-Yet as soon as those children become violent delinquents or drug abusers the same parents are eager to turn the problem over to society.
-The anonymous taxpayer has to fund the hospitals and prisons these once so eagerly disciplined teenagers will need."
+Yet as soon as those children become violent delinquents or drug abusers, the same parents are eager to turn the problem over to society.
+The anonymous taxpayer has to fund the hospitals and prisons that these once so eagerly disciplined teenagers will need."

 It is above all the children already born that have a right to life - a right to coexistence with adults in a world in which, with or without the help of the church, violence against children has been unequivocally outlawed.
 Until such legislation exists, talk of “the right to life” remains not only a mockery of humanity but a contribution to its destruction."From the book: "Breaking Down the Wall of Silence: The Liberating Experience of Facing Painful Truth" By Alice Miller

-The adopted man tried to show me how successful he was as evidence how well he turned out and showed me pictures of his children, but financial success and having children is not evidence how well they have turned out, he is too emotionally blind to see that I can see through the mask of success that he worked so hard to build and the illusions and lies that he believes in.
-I am happy for me that I am free from the lies people try to feed me and now I look back in my life and all the people that seemed so much smarter than me fell victim of societies’ illusions and lies and me that everyone tried to make me feel stupid and less than them, but I managed not to fall into societies’ traps, illusions, and lies, so who is the stupid one now?!
-This why I am happy most of the time and I have a permanent smile in my face, but it saddens me to see their children being victims of their lies and illusions and endlessly stuck in an emotional prison.
-Also, this words by Alice Miller come to mind: "Children who are told the truth and are not brought up to tolerate lies and cruelty can develop as freely as plant whose roots have not been attacked by pests (in our case, lies)" Alice Miller read more here
+The adopted man tried to show me how successful he was as evidence of how well he had turned out, and he showed me pictures of his children.
+Still, financial success and having children are not evidence of how well they have turned out.
+He is too emotionally blind to see that I can see through the mask of success that he worked so hard to build, as well as the illusions and lies that he believes in.
+I am happy for me that I am free from the lies people try to feed me, and now I look back in my life and all the people that seemed so much brighter than me fell victim to society’s illusions and lies, and me, who everyone tried to make me feel stupid and less than them.
+Still, I managed not to fall into society’s traps, illusions, and lies, so who is the stupid one now?!
+This is why I am happy most of the time, and I have a permanent smile on my face, but it saddens me to see their children being victims of their lies and illusions and endlessly stuck in an emotional prison.
+Also, these words by Alice Miller come to mind: "Children who are told the truth and are not brought up to tolerate lies and cruelty can develop as freely as a plant whose roots have not been attacked by pests (in our case, lies)" Alice Miller read more here.

-Also, these words by Alice are so true: “You are right, unwanted children are usually mistreated.
-But there exist as a rule also a huge amount of people who were "wanted" indeed, but only for playing the role of the victims that their parents needed to be able to take revenge on.
-They were wanted to give their parents what the parents never had gotten from their own parents: love, adoration, attention and so many other things.
+Also, these words by Alice are so actual: “You are right, unwanted children are usually mistreated.
+But there exists, as a rule, also a huge amount of people who were "wanted" indeed, but only for playing the role of the victims that their parents needed to be able to take revenge on.
+They wanted to give their parents what their own parents had never given them: love, adoration, attention, and so many other things.
 Otherwise, why would so many people have five or more children when they have no time for them?
 Why do they adopt children if their body refuses to give them what they apparently "want?”

-The never acknowledged, never felt pain of their childhood calls for being avenged.
-They go to church, they pray, they honor their parents, forgive them everything – and they mistreat their children at home, often in a very cruel way, AS IF THIS WERE THE MOST NATURAL THING, because they learned this so early.
+The never-acknowledged, never-felt pain of their childhood calls for vengeance.
+They go to church, they pray, they honor their parents, forgive them everything – and they mistreat their children at home, often in a callous way, AS IF THIS WERE THE MOST NATURAL THING, because they learned this so early.
 Their children learn this perverted behavior, also very early, and will later do the same; and so this perverse behavior continues for millennia.
 Unless people are willing to SEE the perversion of their parents and are ready to consciously refuse to imitate it.

 You are not being "sickeningly sarcastic," you only dared to speak out the truth that most people are afraid of seeing or talking about.”